zetxek/osx-menubar-translate/README.md

 # README #

 MenuBar Translate is a very simple app that lets you have a quick shortcut to Google Translate in your OS X menu bar and integrate it with the OS X "Services" menu.
-It's main purpose is to allow you to have Google Translate by hand at all times, without needing to open a new browser window.
+Its main purpose is to allow you to have Google Translate by hand at all times, without needing to open a new browser window.

 One click, and you're ready to translate.